Tutorials

 Downloading data

-Simply run split_calc_auto.py with TGTN.pkl to download all available seismic data suitable for shear-wave splitting analysis.
+Simply run split_calc_auto with TGTN.pkl to download all available seismic data suitable for shear-wave splitting analysis.

-This uses all default settings for window lengths, magnitude criteria, etc. In this example, data will be used from IRIS as well as any local data on disk (defined with the --local-data flag - this needs to be customized for your own file structure).
-If no data exists on disk, then the program will search on the specific data sever (through obspy clients).
-In this example, only events that occurred between January 1, 2020 and May 20, 2020 will be considered.
-Based on the criteria specified (see split_calc_auto.py), seismograms will be downloaded where the minimum SNR threshold is exceeded.
+This uses all default settings for window lengths, magnitude criteria, etc. In this example, the program will search on the specific data server (through obspy clients) to download the waveforms.
+Here, only events that occurred between January 1, 2020 and May 20, 2020 will be considered.
+Based on the criteria specified (see split_calc_auto), seismograms will be downloaded where the minimum SNR threshold is exceeded.
 All data will be saved in separate time-key folders to PATH/NY.TGTN/YYYYMMDD_HRMNSC/*.

 Downloading and Processing

-You can run split_calc_auto.py to automatically estimate the shear-wave splitting parameters by specifying the argument -C or --calc.
+You can run split_calc_auto to automatically estimate the shear-wave splitting parameters by specifying the argument or --calc.
 Choosing -V or --verbose will display the results to the terminal as the script proceeds.
-If you wish to visualize the results for each event, you can further select -P or --plot-diagnostic.
+If you wish to visualize the results for each event, you can further select --plot-diagnostic.
 This will pop a summary Figure (i.e., Figure 1) of the splitting results for this particular event.

 As an example of a Good, non-null estimate, type the following line in the terminal (note the argument -O to overwrite existing results, and no key is specified since there is only one key in the database):